Programs & Opportunities

 Since 2014, through the Mandela Washington Fellowship, the U.S. Department of State has supported nearly 4,400 young leaders from across Sub-Saharan Africa to develop their leadership skills and foster connections and collaboration with U.S. professionals.

-Rutgers University was selected as an Institute Partner for the 2020 Mandela Washington Fellowship for Young African Leaders for the seventh consecutive year, but was unable to welcome the Fellows in mid-June due to the impact of Covid-19.
+Due to the global COVID-19 pandemic and with the health, safety, and well-being of Fellows and Partners as the highest priority, the U.S. Department of State is planning a virtual Fellowship for 2021, for which Rutgers University has been selected.
+While remaining in their home countries, Fellows will participate in virtual Leadership Institutes, which will include leadership training, networking, mentoring, and professional development.
 We look forward to welcoming 50 of Africa’s bright, emerging leaders in Business and Civic Engagement for two six-week Leadership Institutes, sponsored by the U.S. Department of State, in the summer of 2021.
 In July, 2020, Rutgers hosted the first-ever virtual reunion for our 250 Mandela Washington Fellowship Alumni.

-Are you looking to connect with a past Mandela Washington Fellow from Rutgers University?
+Are you looking to connect with past Mandela Washington Fellowship Alumni from Rutgers University?
 Visit the Mandela Washington Fellows Alumni Database below.

 Below are two videos featuring the 50 Mandela Washington Fellows Rutgers University hosted during two Institutes in the summer of 2019: